 Furniture can be heavy and difficult to move.
-If you choose to ship your furniture as freight, your carrier will not deliver your furniture inside your home.
+If you choose to ship your furniture as freight, your carrier will typically not deliver your furniture inside your home.
 Instead, your furniture will be shipped curb-to-curb.
-While some freight drivers and white glove movers will help you load and unload your furniture, others will expect you to provide all labor.
+While some freight drivers and white glove movers will help you load and unload, others will expect you to provide all labor.
 Otherwise, movers will unload your furniture into the correct rooms.
 Here are some tips if you are moving furniture by yourself.

-Your priority when moving furniture should be staying safe and protecting the piece.
-Make sure to have at least two able-bodied people available to help with moving the furniture.
+Your priority when lifting furniture should be staying safe and protecting the piece.
+Make sure to have at least two able-bodied people available to help with lifting the furniture.

 - Use your legs, not your back